RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_parser.md

 Start by adding a class called e.g. **SimpleTextParser.cs** to your project.
 Since the parser needs to read text files for processing, add the ```System.IO``` namespace to the class.
 It is recommended that you also add the ```System.Drawing``` namespace.
 This makes it easier to select colour values, which will be useful for highlighting context information later.
 Also, add the namespace ```Sdl.FileTypeSupport.Framework.NativeApi``` for processing native formats.
 Your file parser class needs to be derived from [AbstractNativeFileParser](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.AbstractNativeFileParser.yml) and implement the interfaces [INativeContentCycleAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml).
 Also, if you have parser specific settings which you need to apply, you also need to implement the [InitializeSettings](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISettingsAware.yml#Sdl_FileTypeSupport_Framework_IntegrationApi_ISettingsAware_InitializeSettings_Sdl_Core_Settings_ISettingsBundle_System_String_) method of the [ISettingsAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISettingsAware.yml) interface.
 The class needs to contain the following members of the [INativeContentCycleAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml) interface:

 1. [SetFileProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeContentCycleAware_SetFileProperties_Sdl_FileTypeSupport_Framework_BilingualApi_IFileProperties_): Retrieves important information on the input file such as file name, . path, and encoding.
 2. [StartOfInput](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeContentCycleAware_StartOfInput): This method is triggered when the parser starts to read the native input file.
 You could use this method, for example, to set the progress indicator to the beginning, i.e. 0%.
-As native input files can be complex and comprehensive, SDL Trados Studio 2017 displays a progress bar upon opening a file.
+As native input files can be complex and comprehensive, <Var:ProductName> displays a progress bar upon opening a file.
 The progress of this indicator can be set programmatically.
 3. [EndOfInput](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeContentCycleAware_EndOfInput): This method is triggered when the parser has reached the end of the native input file.
 You could use this method, for example, to set a progress indicator to 100%.
 The minimum amount of code to build a project with a native file parser looks as shown below: